 Ms. Sneed Prepares Her Light and Color Station

 Once again, our favorite fourth grade teacher sat at the side table with her teaching partner.
 “Let’s continue planning our light energy unit.
-We’ve already worked on four science stations:
+We’ve already worked on four physical science activities:

 Our last center focuses on light and color.”